RBogie/trueskill4j/README.md

 # trueskill4j
-A small implementation of the TrueSkill Ranking System
+A small and clean implementation of the TrueSkill Ranking System in java.